Charles E. Brady Jr.: Later years

 In 2000, Brady was assigned as flight surgeon to Whidbey Island Naval Air Station in Washington state.
 He retired from the Navy in March 2006, after suffering for years from a severe kind of arthritis.
 He had enjoyed an active outdoor life and made several expeditions with a ham radio group to small islands in the South Pacific.

 Brady died on July 23, 2006.
 He was survived by his fiancée, Susen Oseth, their son, Charles "Charlie" Brady III, his mother Ann Brady, and sister Jery Ann Kennedy.
 His father was deceased.
 When NASA announced his death, it said he had suffered from a lengthy illness, and this was reported by most major sources.
 A few days later, the Houston Chronicle reported the county sheriff's statement that Brady had died of self-inflicted wounds after suffering a long illness related to arthritis.
 He was buried near his father in Robbins, North Carolina.

-It was not until a year later, in the context of reporting on other astronauts, that the media reported more widely that Brady had committed suicide.
+It was not until a year later, in the context of reporting on other astronauts, that the media reported more widely that Brady had died by suicide.
 NASA internal emails related to Brady, which were released under the Freedom of Information Act, documented health issues and noted there was an investigation of his suicide, including interviews with family and friends.